 1966: Eight weeks after the debut of their television series, the Monkees had the #1 single in the US with their debut single, “Last Train to Clarksville.”

 1967: Kenny Rogers and the First Edition made their television debut on the Smothers Brothers Comedy Hour.
-Over the next three years, seven of their songs reached the US top 40 and they had their own TV show in the fall of 1971.
+Over the next three years, seven of their songs reached the US top 40 and they had their own television show in the fall of 1971.

 1971: Elton John’s fourth studio album, Madman Across the Water, was released.

 1982: George Harrison released his tenth studio album, Gone Troppo, on his Dark Horse Records label.
-His last album before five-year hiatus, it received middling commercial and critical success, and reached only #108 in the US.
+His last album before a five-year hiatus, it received middling commercial and critical success and reached only #108 in the US.
 One of the most popular tracks on the album, “Dream Away,” was originally intended to be included on the soundtrack to the 1981 film Time Bandits, directed by friend Terry Gilliam and produced by Harrison’s HandMade Films production company.
-Gilliam later claimed the song’s lyrics reference the friction between he and Harrison due to Gilliam’s reluctance to include any of Harrison’s songs in the film.
+Gilliam later claimed the song’s lyrics reference the friction between him and Harrison due to Gilliam’s reluctance to include any of Harrison’s songs in the film.

 2000: U2 topped the UK chart with their tenth studio album, All That You Can’t Leave Behind.
 The LP reached #3 in the US and was the group’s first not to reach #1 since The Unforgettable Fire in 1984.

 Ike Turner, musician, bandleader, songwriter, arranger, talent scout, and record producer, and early pioneer of 1950s rock and roll best known for his work in the 1960s and 1970s with then-wife Tina Turner, was born Izear Luster Turner, Jr. in Clarksdale, MS in 1931.